navharsh/navharsh/README.md

 ### 📝 About Me:

-- I'm a 21-year-old web developer learning on my own and doing my first year of a Master's in Computer Applications (MCA).
+- I'm a 22-year-old web and android developer, learning things on my own and in my final year of Master's in Computer Applications (MCA).
 - When I'm not coding, I love reading books, listening to all kinds of music, and watching anime.
 - I'm really into technology and always try to keep up with the latest development trends.
 - I like to contribute to open-source projects and team up with other developers to create awesome software.